Informfully/Documentation/docs/source/docker.rst

 Docker Deployment
 =================

-This is the installation guide for Informfully with Docker containers for both the front end and back end.
+This is the installation guide for Informfully, which utilizes Docker containers for both the front-end and back-end.
-The following are instructions to set up Docker containers for Informfully on Windows 10 Home.
+The following instructions outline the process of setting up Docker containers for Informfully on Windows 10 Home.
 A prerequisite for Windows 10 Home users is to enable the WSL 2.0 feature.
 WSL is the Windows Subsystem for Linux, and the instructions for enabling it can be found `here <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.
-These instructions should work for Linux and macOS as well.
+These instructions should also work for Linux and macOS.

 To start from scratch, please download and install `Docker <https://www.docker.com/products/docker-desktop>`_.
 Check if Docker has been set up by opening the command prompt/terminal (CMD on Windows) and type ``docker -v`` to check your Docker version.